Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Mathematical Models of Singular Dislocations

 \subsection{Infinite Straight Mixed Dislocation}

 A mixed dislocation with sense $\bm{\xi}$ = $\mathbf{e_{z}}$ and Burgers vector $\bm{b}$ constrained to the $x-z$ plane can be described by linear combination of the previously-described edge and screw cases.
-Projection of the Burgers vector onto the z-axis and x-axis gives $\bm{b}_{screw} = \bm{b}\cos(\alpha)$ and $\bm{b}_{edge} = \bm{b}\sin(\alpha)$ respectively, where $\alpha$ is the angle subtended from the z-axis to the Burgers vector.
+Projection of the Burgers vector onto the z-axis and x-axis gives $\bm{b}_{screw} = \bm{b}\cos(\alpha)$ and $\bm{b}_{edge} = \bm{b}\sin(\alpha)$ respectively, where $\alpha$ is the angle subtended from the z-axis to the Burgers vector, such that $\alpha = 0\degree$ corresponds to a screw dislocation and $\alpha = 90\degree$ to an edge dislocation.
 The displacement gradients of the two cases can be superposed because they are independent of each other in linear isotropic elasticity \cite{bacon}.
 It follows, therefore, that the displacement gradient of the mixed dislocation is given by

 where $\bm{\beta}_{edge}$ and $\bm{\beta}_{screw}$ are as described in the previous sections.